SpikeAI/2022-09_UltraFastCat/Readme.md

 ### dataset

-To retrieve all images, we have set-up an independent library, [DataSet Maker](https://github.com/SpikeAI/DataSetMaker).
-To fetch all images for the three tasks: 'animal', 'artifact' and 'random', dowload anr un the corresponding script:
+Fetch all images for the three tasks: 'animal', 'artifact' and 'random':

 ```commandline
 git clone https://github.com/SpikeAI/DataSetMaker